arkainoh/Connect4/README.md

 -----------
 #### Getting Started:
 - Download the exe directory if you merely want to try playing the game.
-It consists of two executable jar files.
+It consists of one executable jar file.
+I recommend you to download up-to-date Java on your desktop. <br>
+In order to execute jar file, type `java -jar Connect4AI.jar` on terminal.
 - Download the whole files in your desktop and import it to your Eclipse IDE.
 It will make you be able to modify the codes.

 -----------